TylorS/typed/readme.md

 ## Example

-There is currently one toy example in the example directory which will showcase the way our vite plugin work
+There is currently one toy example in the example directory which will showcase the way our vite plugin works

 ## Upcoming
 - API Routes